fbef0102/Game-Private_Plugin/L4D_插件/Nothing_Impossible_無理改造版/l4d2_zombie_transform/readme.md

 		// Player with these flag have access to use command to transform from infected into character (Empty=Everyone, -1=No one) l4d2_zombie_transform_character_access "z"

+		// Player with these flag have access to use command to transform into ghost infected (Empty=Everyone, -1=No one) l4d2_zombie_transform_ghost_access "z"

 		// Only transform zombie or survivor when player is alive l4d2_zombie_transform_alive_only "1"
 		```